 In this example 42 degrees North was entered (Oregon California border), and 120'30.9 West was computed as the point your track crosses the California border.
-The great circle track was defined from the main FlyBy Nav screen as KBFI-KLAX.
+The great circle track was defined from the Legs screen as KBFI-KLAX.

 Back to top